Updated January 2020

 Oddly, for years and years bikes running tubes also have this safety lip.
 Old Yamaha XTs had it on the rear wheel.
 Out of interest, this disproves another tubeless urban myth: you can only stick a tube in a TL rim to ‘get you home’ because it will eventually rub on the lip and explode with terrible consequences.
-Well clearly not on a stock tubed ’86 Tenere with a lipped DID rim (above).
-I know because I remember putting that bike on a crate with the rear tyre removed, sticking it in gear and ‘hand-lathing’ off that safety lip with a chisel so that I’d not get stuck in the desert trying to break the bead to fix a puncture.
-And as importantly remounting it properly with – back then – just a bicycle pump.
+Well, clearly not on a stock tubed ’86 Tenere with a lipped DID rim (above).
+I know because I remember putting that bike on a crate with the rear tyre removed, sticking it in gear and ‘hand-lathing’ off that safety lip with a chisel so that I’d not get stuck in the desert trying to break the bead to fix a flat.
+And as importantly, remounting it with – back then – just a bicycle pump.
 All this faffing is why we like tubeless.

 But to convert spoked tube rims to tubeless, this lip is actually a good thing and my 2008 Tenere (above) also had them on the back wheel.
 The front rim was normal which is a risk when converting to tubeless.
 But can it be any worse than a tubed tyre puncturing?
 Tubed tyres deflate faster and therefore more dangerously than tubeless tyres, so even without the safety lips or humps on the front, with tubeless you’re already ahead.
 But, as I found, you can get slow leakage along the seal.